iqlusioninc/veriform/README.md

 | :no_entry:         | Schemas               | Not started       |
 | :construction:     | [TJSON] Transcoding   | In progress       |

-NOTE: zser is a multi-language monorepo: all implementations in all languages within the repo are intended to implement the spec in its current state and share a consistent feature set.
+NOTE: Veriform is a multi-language monorepo: all implementations in all languages within the repo are intended to implement the spec in its current state and share a consistent feature set.
 The progress above applies equally to all language implementations currently within the repo.

 ## Language Support

-Packages implementing zser are available for the following languages:
+Packages implementing Veriform are available for the following languages:

 | Language               | Version                              |
 |------------------------|--------------------------------------|